 2. Flat cap

 A great summer hat that packs into a suitcase, backpack or glove compartment, this snug-fitting style lends a traditional, sporty silhouette.
 As British as they come, a flat cap is ideal for protecting your scalp from the sun’s burning rays.
-Normally made from wool, a summer-weight linen or cotton cap is a comfortable and stylish option for the warmer months.
+Normally made from wool, a summer-weight microfibre cap is a comfortable and stylish option for the warmer months.

 Ideal for men with a square face, a flat cap is a good choice for driving, golf or casual wear.
 The best hat for windy weather, it takes a gale to blow a flat cap off your head – no wonder it’s the hat of choice for jockeys.

-The go-to hat for Prohibition-era gangsters, a fedora oozes devilish charm.
-Traditionally made from wool or felt, it’s also available in lightweight straw making it an ideal summer selection.
+Favoured by British emissaries throughout the last four centuries, this hat oozes sophisticated charm.
+Traditionally made from cotton, it’s also available in lightweight straw making it an ideal summer selection.

-A fedora has a narrower brim than a Panama hat, and the crown features a crease along the length with a ‘pinch’ at the front.
-Traditional fedoras have a black ribbon trim and leather sweatband, and also suit a diamond or heart-shaped face best, although if you’ve a more rugged jawline, this hat is also worth a try.
+An Ambassador hat has a narrower brim than a Panama hat, and the crown features a crease along the length with a ‘pinch’ at the front.
+Traditional Ambassador hats have a jaunty ribbon trim and suit a diamond or heart-shaped face best, although if you’ve a more rugged jawline, this hat is also worth a try.

-A light-coloured straw version is perfect for lazy summer days and looks great worn with shorts and a t-shirt.
-If the dress code is smart casual, your straw fedora is the perfect way to top a simple linen shirt and a pair of straight leg trousers or chinos.
+A cool blue or tobacco-coloured straw version is perfect for lazy summer days and looks great worn with shorts and a t-shirt.
+If the dress code is smart casual, your Ambassador hat is the perfect way to top a simple linen shirt and a pair of chinos.

-The perfect hat to wear to your local watering hole, a natural linen or cotton safari hat makes an excellent alternative to a straw fedora.
+The perfect hat to wear to your local watering hole, a natural linen or cotton safari hat makes an excellent alternative to a straw Ambassador hat.

 Lightweight, practical and offering good sun protection, safari hats traditionally have a leather band trim and a flat, or centre dent in the crown.

-Perfect for smaller, leaner men looking for good sun protection, a classic black or brown pork pie hat is an edgy choice.
-Go for striking colours, patterns and fabrics to give yourself contemporary cool – this hat best suits men with rectangular or square faces.
+Perfect for smaller, leaner men looking for good sun protection, a classic straw boater hat is a statement choice.
+Go for ribbons with striking colours, patterns and fabrics to give yourself a jaunty edge – this hat best suits men with rectangular or square faces.

 Have we included your favourite style of hat?
 Share how you stand head and shoulders above the crowd via our Facebook page!